apjanke/octave-tablicious/docs/Developer-Notes.md

 ### Texinfo notes

 The `mktexi.pl` tool we use doesn't have great support for classdefs; it is more function-oriented.
-You need to work around that a little bit.
+You need to work around that a little bit in the texinfo documentation you write.

 For methods in classes, including the constructor, you need to manually add a `@node <class>.<method>` line in the texinfo block, right before the `@deftypefn` line.
 That's because mktexi.pl will auto-generate `@node` lines for free functions, but not for methods inside functions.
 Other things – free functions, classdefs, and scripts, including those inside packages (namespaces) – should not have explicit `@node` lines in the texinfo; those will be added automatically by `mktexi.pl`.